dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 *   A *platform library* is a library with a `dart:...` URI.
-A platform library is always a post-feature library in an SDK supporting the feature, but for backwards compatibility, pre-feature libraries may ignore some modifiers in platform lbiraries, as if the library was also a pre-feature library.
+A platform library is always a post-feature library in an SDK supporting the feature, but for backwards compatibility, pre-feature libraries may ignore some modifiers in platform libraries, as if the library was also a pre-feature library.

 We define the relations between declarations and the other declarations